Suspension after the Thursday, March 19, 2020, distribution:

 29th Street Mission

 The 29th Street Mission distributes food, garden produce, paper products and personal hygiene items.
 We serve a clientele that has limited means for obtaining these items.
 The mission is located in the Marion First Baptist Church at 1260 29th St in Marion, IA.
-We do not require a financial statement from our clients as we believe that it is between the clients and God as to the eligibility.
+We do not require a financial statement from our clients as we believe that it is between the clients and God as to their eligibility.
 We do request an ID on their first visit.

 Hours: 8:30 – 11 am Monday, Tuesday, Thursday

 (closed on Wednesdays and Fridays)

 From 2001 to 2010, people were coming to First Baptist Church asking for assistance with gas, rent, utilities and food.
 Three shelves in the church’s kitchen closet were designated as the food pantry.
 The number of families who needed assistance continued to grow so in 2010 the congregation voted to designate an entire room in the church as 29th Street Mission.
 It would offer food items to anyone in need.
 They could receive assistance once a week.
 The offering of clothing and household items has been discontinued as of August 2018.

-Average number of visits monthly in each year
+Average number of food requests monthly in each year

 Sources of Support